-In the case of employees who do not work Monday to Friday of each week they shall be entitled to public holidays as
+In the case of employees who do not work Monday to Friday of each week they shall be entitled to public holidays as follows:

-- (a) A full-time employee shall be entitled to either payment for each of the abovementioned public holidays or a substituted day's leave. - (b) A part-time employee shall be entitled to either payment for each of the abovementioned public holidays or a substituted day's leave provided that that part time employee would have been ordinarily rostered to work that day had it not been a public holiday. - (c) Where a public holiday would have fallen on a Saturday or a Sunday and is substituted for another day all employees who do not work Monday to Friday of each week shall be entitled to payment for the public holiday or a substituted day's leave. - (d) Where Christmas day falls on a Saturday or Sunday and the public holiday is observed on another day a full-time employee required to work on Christmas day shall be paid at the rate of double time in the case of a Saturday and double time and one-quarter in the case of a Sunday. - (e) Nothing in clause 7.6 confers a right to any employee to payment for as well as a substituted day in lieu of a public holiday.
+- (a) A full-time employee is entitled to either payment for each public holiday or a substituted day's leave. - (b) A part-time employee is entitled to either payment for each public holiday or a substituted day's leave:

+Provided that the part-time employee would have been ordinarily rostered to work that day had it not been a public holiday.

+- (c) Where a public holiday would have fallen on a Saturday or a Sunday and is substituted for another day all employees who do not work Monday to Friday of each week is entitled to payment for the public holiday or a substituted day's leave. - (d) Where Christmas day falls on a Saturday or Sunday and the public holiday is observed on another day a fulltime employee required to work on Christmas day must be paid at the rate of double time in the case of a

+Saturday and double time and one-quarter in the case of a Sunday.

+(e) Nothing in this clause confers a right to any employee to payment for as well as a substituted day in lieu of a public holiday.